Random Expansive Measures: Proof of Theorem A

 so it implies that $(w,x) \in \E_{\delta_{k_{0}}} $.
 By arbitrariness of $(w,x)\in \E^{k_{0}}$ we obtain that $\E^{k_{0}} \subset \E_{\delta_{k_{0}}}$.
 By taking $B_{\delta_{k_{0}}} = \E^{k_{0}}$, we have completed the proof of the first item of the theorem.

-To verify the second item, it is enough to note that due to item (1), $\mu$ is positively random expansive measure, so by Lemma\ref{lema3} we have that the $w$-stable classes have zero measure for $\mathbb{P}$-a.s. $\mu_{w}$ conditional measures of $\mu$. \end{proof}
+To verify the second item, it is enough to note that due to item (1), $\mu$ is a positively random expansive measure, so by Lemma\ref{lema3} we have that the $w$-stable classes have zero measure for $\mathbb{P}$-a.s. $\mu_{w}$ conditional measures of $\mu$. \end{proof} \begin{remark} In the case of the bundle (RDS) $f = \{f_{w}\}_{w}$ being such that the functions $f_{w}: \E_{w} \to \E_{\theta(w)}$ are homeomorphisms, we have the system invertible and we can consider a type of $w$-unstable class $W^{u}_{w}(x)$, which we can prove analogously to have zero measure $\mathbb{P}$-a.s. $\mu_{w}$ conditional measures of $\mu$.
+In fact, we have that $\Gamma(x,w) \subset \Gamma^{+}(x,w)$. \end{remark}